-Property sellers and lessors must have a working knowledge of taxes, laws and regulations to make informed decisions.
-The same applies to buyers, investors and even tenants with regards property transfers, sales, leases, etc., to make sound decisions.
+Property taxes laws and regulations in Cambodia – sellers and lessors must have a working knowledge of these to make informed decisions.
+The same applies to buyers, investors and even tenants with regards property transfers, sales, leases, etc.

 What is Property Tax?